kiwicopple/meta2-logger/README.md

 	// Facilities - null to accept all facilities
 	facilities: [ "http", "broker", "etc" ],

+	// GELF or TCP (use TCP for browsers)
+	transport: 'GELF',

 	// GrayLog server port
 	graylogPort: 12201,